apigee-127/swagger-tools/README.md

 contents
 * `validate`: This is a function used to validate a Swagger document, as a JavaScript object, against a Swagger schema file
+* `validateApi`: This is a function used to validate a "full API" of Swagger documents including a resource listing and an array of API declarations

 Here is an example showing how to use both versions of the `validate` function *(For more details, the sources are documented)*: